hyunkyu-Park/66DaysOfData/README.md

   ㆍWhile solving the problem related to prime number algorithms, I studied the Eratosthenes' sieve and uploaded on my github algorithm repository.
   ㆍadvanced the base line codes.
   ㆍHad a zoom-meeting with team members of 'Marvus' company and AIQ(Emotional AI Research Team) for R&D.

+__Day 18__

+  ㆍSummarized the contents of the yesterday's meeting.
+Additional research on emotional recognition.
+  ㆍSearched and read articlesㆍresearch about  learning analytics.